VOLTTRON/volttron/README.md

   Easiest way to install Erlang for use with Rabbitmq is to use [Zero dependency Erlang RPM](https://github.com/rabbitmq/erlang-rpm).
 This included only the components required for RabbitMQ.
+  Copy the contents of the repo file provided in /etc/yum.repos.d/rabbitmq-erlang.repo and then run yum install erlang.
+You would need to do both these as root user.

   You can also download and install Erlang from [Erlang Solutions](https://www.erlang-solutions.com/resources/download.html).
 Please include OTP/components - ssl, public_key, asn1, and crypto.
 Also lock version of Erlang using the [yum-plugin-versionlock](https://access.redhat.com/solutions/98873)